Getting started

 3 Configure sudo

-bc-agent executes jobs locally via sudo.
-As such you must allow bc-daemon on each server where Beyondcron is installed to sudo to job users.
+bc-agent executes jobs via sudo.
+As such you must allow bc-daemon on each server where Beyondcron is installed, and on servers on which job commands are executed, to sudo to job users.

 A minimal sudo entry to allow bc-agent to execute commands for any user except root, is: